RSimer/regex-tutorial/README.md

 ### Bracket Expressions

-thsi is the \d in the second session and puts specific parameters on character classes
+this is the \d in the second session and puts specific parameters on character classes

 ### Character Classes
-Oopsies I already talked about this cause I big dumb (I read the syllabus and you said to use our own words and I will take that literally). [] set a limit of what specific characters you can put into that specific area.
+ [] set a limit of what specific characters you can put into that specific area.

 ### The OR Operator